API automation can help you to take a product-led approach to your APIs that gets you to market faster while keeping your developers happy.

 Automated testing can come with challenges.
 None of these are insurmountable but it’s good to be aware of them.

 - Scope – consider whether you need imperative or declarative automation and which tasks and tests you want to automate.
-Remember that the scope of your automation will impact other decisions, such as which tooling you choose.
+The scope of your automation will impact other decisions, such as which tooling you choose.

 - Budget – cost out the new tools you’ll need and the time it will take to set up your API automation.